Skip to main content

 Repeated rate limit violations may result in temporary suspension of API access.
 Implement proper retry logic and consider upgrading your plan if you need higher limits.

-We use a sliding window approach that tracks requests over the past 60 seconds.
-Each request timestamp is recorded, and requests older than 60 seconds are removed from the count.
+We use a sliding window approach that tracks queries over the past 60 seconds.
+Each query timestamp is recorded, and queries older than 60 seconds are removed from the count.

 Rate limits are applied per API key.
 Each API key has its own independent rate limit counter.

-Currently, all endpoints share the same rate limit of 200 requests per minute.
+Currently, all endpoints share the same rate limit of 200 queries per minute.
+Keep in mind that bulk and batch endpoints count each entity in the payload as a separate query, so a single call to those endpoints can consume multiple queries.
 Some endpoints may have additional specific limits which will be documented separately.